hackclub/some-assembly-required/code/6502/README.md

 This is important because later when you look at code examples, you'll see that data is written with only 2 digit [hex numbers](/guide/math/number-systems.md#hexadecimal) like `$02`.

-Hence, if the RAM or Register wants to store anything above 8-bits (represented up to a 2 digit hexadecimal number), it needs to use multiple memory locations.
-For example, memory addresses are 16-bit numbers which means that if we need to store data that points to a memory address, it is stored in two consecutive memory locations (eg. `$0102` and `$0103`) with the lower byte value stored first (since data is represented by numbers, it can be ordered and compared in terms of size).
-Although there's an exception: program counters store up to 16-bit numbers (or 4 digit hexademical numbers).
+So, if we want to store anything above 8 bits in a register or in memory, we need to use multiple locations.
+For example, memory addresses are 16-bits long.
+If we want to store a memory address, we would store it in two consecutive memory locations (eg. `$0102` and `$0103`).
+That being said, the program counter is an exception, as it can store 16-bit numbers.

 ![Diagram of RAM and Register of a 6502 processor](https://cloud-b9atiigzn-hack-club-bot.vercel.app/0img_1977.jpg)